 Download the "School Information" from the UIL Spring Meet Entry System.
 This should provide you with all the data you need.
 See next page for instructions.
 Schools who have not completed the process should be reported to the appropriate executive committee.
 They may petition for late entry.
 Contact site crew members and confirm times and dates.
 Provide them with copies of their job description.
 Contact Adult Timekeepers and confirm times and dates.
 Provide them with copies of their job description and instructions.
 Obtain sufficient accurate stopwatches for the timekeepers for recording set, strike, performance and music.
 Make sure you have spare batteries and watches available.
 Prepare program copy and have it printed.
 Only information found on the School Information Report may be included in program copy.
-Director's notes are not permissible .
-Program copy shall include the following information and credit the publishing companies: "The use of cameras or recording devices of any type is strictly forbidden and is a violation of international copyright law."
+Director's notes are not permissible.
+Program copy shall include the following information and credit the publishing companies: and credit the publishing companies: and credit the publishing companies: "The use of cameras or recording devices of any type is strictly forbidden and is a violation of international copyright law."
+"The use of cameras or recording devices of any type is strictly forbidden and is "The use of cameras or recording devices of any type is strictly forbidden and is a violation of international copyright law."
 "Some Plays May Contain Mature Subject Matter.
+Each play and performance "The use of cameras or recording devices of any type is strictly forbidden and is a violation of international copyright law."
+"Some Plays May Contain Mature Subject Matter.
+Each play and performance has been found compliant with their community standards by their administrator." " T !
+"The use of cameras or recording devices of any type is strictly forbidden and is a violation of international copyright law."
+"Some Plays May Contain Mature Subject Matter.
 Each play and performance has been found compliant with their community standards by their administrator."
 Include the adjudicator's vita.
+"T "The use of cameras or recording devices of any type is strictly forbidden and is a violation of international copyright law."
+"Some Plays May Contain Mature Subject Matter.
+Each play and performance has been found compliant with their community standards by their administrator."
+Include the adjudicator's vita.
 "Section 1034 of the UIL Constitution and Contest Rules will be enforced."
-"T he videotaping and/or audio taping of performances and critiques is prohibited."
-Pick up awards and check that engraving and quantities are correct.
+"The use of cameras or recording devices of any type is strictly forbidden and is a violation of international copyright law."
+"Some Plays May Contain Mature Subject Matter.
+Each play and performance has been found compliant with their community standards by their administrator."
+Include the adjudicator's vita.
+"Section 1034 of the UIL Constitution and Contest Rules will be enforced." the videotaping and/or audio taping of performances and critiques is prohibited."